 La Perla's Mexican food

 Fans of Mexican food shed a tear when this Walker’s Point restaurant announced last year it was closing.
-Fortunately you can still enjoy the cuisine at Summerfest.
-Just like you might at any Mexican restaurant, order an entrée — burrito, taco, chimichanga, tamale, etc. — with choice of beans and rice (or both).
+Fortunately, you can still enjoy the cuisine at Summerfest.
+Just like you might at any Mexican restaurant, order an entrée—burrito, taco, chimichanga, tamale, and so forth—with choice of beans and rice (or both).
 The stand is located near the Northwestern Mutual Children’s Area.

 Saz's Cheese Curds

 You simply cannot go home (whether that's in Milwaukee or your hometown) without trying cheese curds from Saz's, a restaurant on West State Street in West Milwaukee.
 While this is what they are called on the menu, know that they are breaded and deep-fried.
 Bonus: Saz’s are battered in Leinenkugel’s brew (a Wisconsin beer).

 Saz’s has locations on the Summerfest grounds near Northwestern Mutual Children’s Area, Miller Lite Oasis, and BMO Harris Pavilion.
 The cheese curds are served at all three.